mwittig/pimatic-probe/README.md

 ## Configuration

-Note, instead of editing `config.json` as suggested in the remainder it is easier to use the plugin and device configuration editors provided as part of web frontend for pimatic 0.9.
+Note, instead of editing `config.json` as suggested in the remainder it is easier to use the plugin and device configuration editors provided as part of the web frontend for pimatic 0.9.

 You can load the plugin by editing your `config.json` to include the following in the `plugins` section.
 For debugging purposes you may set property `debug` to `true`.
 This will write additional debug messages to the pimatic log.